Jenderal92/Git-Automation-Tool/README.md

   - Adds all files to the staging area.
   - Creates an initial commit and pushes it to the main branch.

-- **Tag Management**
-  - Creates and pushes tags to the GitHub repository.

 ## How to Use